cerb/cerb.github.io/pricing/cloud.md

 Yes!
 Contact us for more details.

+<div id="mailbox-checks"></div>

-## What is a Resource Cache?
+## What are External Mailbox Checks?

-Static resources like images, stylesheets, and scripts are sent to browsers from a high-performance, memory-based cache.
-This is useful because resources in Cerb can also come from plugins and higher latency repositories like S3.

-Even though your own browser will cache these files, the same resources could be requested thousands of times per day from various devices, community portal visitors, workers with caching disabled, etc.  Without the cache, these requests would create a higher load on the application servers and increase the average response time.
+Cerb Cloud can download new mail from POP3 or IMAP mailboxes at any mail provider who provides external access.

+There is no limit to the number of external mailboxes you can configure, but your subscription level determines how many mailboxes we'll check for new mail at a time, and how often.
+Each time the scheduler runs, we'll start with the least recently checked mailbox.

+Checking many mailboxes can be very inefficient.
+Mail delivery is never instantaneous and mailboxes may have to wait in a queue before being checked.
+Some mail servers are also slow to send responses, which can add 20+ seconds to each mailbox check.

+You can redirect mail for multiple accounts into a single "dropbox" account to make external mailbox checks more efficient.
+This is also how the redirect mailbox works in our instant delivery service, which we highly recommend using instead of external mailbox checks.

 <div id="redirect-mailbox"></div>

 ## What is a Redirect Mailbox?

-In most Cerb environments, a list of POP3/IMAP mailboxes is checked for new messages every few minutes.
+In most Cerb environments, a list of POP3/IMAP external mailboxes is checked for new messages every few minutes.
 This works well enough for a couple mailboxes, but it can be very inefficient at scale.

 Rather than checking mailboxes for new mail, a Redirect Mailbox allows you to redirect a copy of your incoming email to a special address (like `incoming@example.cerb.email`) that delivers directly into your Cerb Cloud instance.
 This is the fastest way to receive new email in Cerb Cloud.

 Cerb Cloud doesn't require you to modify your own MX records.
-For instance, you can still deliver your company email to Google Apps like usual, while redirecting certain messages to your Cerb Cloud account.
+For instance, you can still deliver your company email to Google Apps like usual, while redirecting mail for certain accounts to Cerb Cloud.

 <div id="instant-delivery"></div>

 ## What is Instant Delivery?

-When mail is received by your Redirect Mailbox, it will be delivered into Cerb instantly rather than being queued for delivery.
+When mail is received by your Redirect Mailbox, it will be delivered into Cerb instantly (within seconds) rather than being queued for delivery.
+This enables you to respond more quickly to your customers.

 <div id="elasticsearch"></div>